MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/DSA Palmora Group HR Case Study Analysis/README.md

 ## Pointer 5
 ### Bonus Payment Calculation

-QA: Help allocate the annual bonus pay to employees based on the performance rating, using the bonus rules provided.
+**Q5**: Help allocate the annual bonus pay to employees based on the performance rating, using the bonus rules provided.
 - Calculate the amount to be paid as a bonus to individual employees.
 - Calculate the total amount to be paid to individual employees (salary + bonus).
 - Calculate the total amount to be paid out per region and company-wide.

 ### Visuals

-Bar Chart: "Total Bonus Payout by Region"
+**Bar Chart**: "Total Bonus Payout by Region"
-- Visualization Type: Clustered Column Chart; X-Axis: Region, Y-Axis: Total Pay
-Table: "Individual Employee Bonus Payments"
+- Visualization Type: Clustered Column Chart; X-Axis: Region, Y-Axis: Total Pay **Table**: "Individual Employee Bonus Payments"
 - Visualization Type: Table; Columns: Name, Department, Region, Rating, Salary, Bonus Rate, Annual Bonus, Total Pay

 ### Images